Select Page

 1829 — Hall of Science, New York City, and other places

 When I first entered upon the preliminary course of lectures which I am now about to deliver for the second time in this city, it was with a doubtful hope of awakening, and a yet more doubtful hope of fixing, your attention.
 The same cause which animated me to the experiment, inspired my apprehension as to its result.
 I knew the unnatural excitement which had been kindled in a sense opposed to just knowledge and sound reasoning, and I feared lest you should shrink from an appeal made only to your understandings, and, through them, to your hearts.
 Still had I some reliance in the power of truth, much fond reliance in the destined triumph of the cause I serve.
-The probability — may ! but the possibility of success had been worth more than all efforts; and amply — richly have mine been repaid by the request which brings us together this evening.
+The probability — nay! but the possibility of success had been worth more than all efforts; and amply — richly have mine been repaid by the request which brings us together this evening.

 Never have I complied with a desire more readily than that which comes as a pledge of your willingness to enquire and ambition to learn.
 Where this willingness and this ambition exist, there is every requisite.
 Truth needs not the excitement of passion to be felt; knowledge seeks not heated imaginations to be understood.
 In the calm of the reason, in the composure of the feelings do they delight.
 They ask to be questioned, to be examined, to be weighed.
 Let them be weighed; and if they be pure, if they be genuine, they shall not be found wanting.

-I am led to these observations by the knowledge that your accustom cd teachers have followed an opposite method.
+I am led to these observations by the knowledge that your accustomed teachers have followed an opposite method.
 Instead of addressing the reason, they have spoken to the fancy: instead of seeking your improvement, they have triumphed through your ignorance.
 They have reached your confidence by the way of your terrors, and employed your confidence in building up their power and advancing their worldly gain.

 As my object is different so are the means I shall employ.
 In my endeavor to develop the nature of human knowledge and the rule of hu man practice, I will engage, if not wholly to enlighten, yet never to mislead; I will show you no error, though I pretend not to show all the truth.
 Of that which I am ignorant I shall not speak; and what is not by myself clearly understood, I shall not insult you by attempting to explain.